hestiaAI/website.template/src/about/en/index.md

 ---
 # About us

-Personnally I like walks and yoghurt.
+Personally I like walks and yoghurt.
 I don't know about the others.